This step-by-step living room cleaning guide has everything you need for a sparkling clean space.

 Step 6: Sanitize Surfaces and Light Switches

-An often overlooked task when it comes to cleaning is sanitizing surfaces and light switches.
+An often overlooked task when it comes to cleaning is sanitizing all the surfaces and light switches in your living room.

 Not only are these used more frequently than one might think, but they also carry the potential for many germs and bacteria if not properly handled.